Two Aspects of the Zillow Website that Have Low Value

 In my opinion, that is the real damage of inaccuracies…Lousy Expectations.
 Zillow discloses the percentages of their inaccuracies…way over on the page that you can barely see for the small print.
 It’s there.
 But most buyers and sellers never see it.
 They are unfortunately, subject to the disappointments of lousy expectations.

 So contact a local realtor to find local values.
 And use Zillow for other useful information.
 Take Zestimates with a grain of salt…if you even look at them at all.

-But don’t take my word for it…here are several articles from some excellent real estate bloggers that have much to say about the topic of Zestimates and Zillow:
+But don’t take my word for it.
+Here are several articles from some excellent real estate bloggers that have much to say about Zestimates and Zillow:

-To see Frederick Home Values, we’ll be happy to do a complimentary CMA for you.
+To see your central Maryland home Value (an accurate one!), we’ll be happy to do a complimentary CMA for you.
 Contact the Highland Group today: 301-401-5119

 Related Reading: 15 B.S.
 Facts About Real Estate That AREN’T True